Culture of North Korea: Literature, music, and film

 Kim Jong Il showed interest in or perhaps even obsession with cinema.
 The North Korean leader reportedly had a huge library of Western and Asian movies.
 In the 1980s, he even ordered the kidnapping of two South Korean movie-makers and forced them to make films for the North Korean state.

 Australian filmmaker Anna Broinowski gained access to North Korea's film industry through British filmmaker Nick Bonner, who facilitated meetings between Broinowski and prominent North Korean filmmakers to assist Broinowski with the production of Aim High in Creation!, a film project based on Kim Jong Il's manifesto.
 Broinowski explained in July 2013, prior to the screening of the film at the Melbourne International Film Festival:

 A friend gave me Kim Jong Il's manifesto on how to make the 'perfect socialist film', The Cinema and Directing (1987).
 I was immediately fascinated by his often counter-intuitive (for a Westerner at least) filmmaking rules.
 And I began to ponder: what would a film by Westerners, strictly adhering to Kim Jong Il's rules, be like?
 Could it have the same power over western audiences that North Korean films have over Kim Jong Il's 23 million citizens? ...
 I wanted to humanise the North Koreans in the minds of viewers constantly bombarded by the mainstream Western media's depiction of North Koreans as victimised, brainwashed automatons.

 A version of Broinowski's work was screened in Pyongyang, but the director believes that the documentary version of the film will not be allowed into the country.

 A study commissioned by the U. S. State Department shows that, despite extremely strict regulations and draconian penalties, North Koreans, particularly elite elements, have increased access to news and other media outside the state-controlled media authorized by the government.
 While access to the Internet is tightly controlled, listening to the radio and viewing DVDs is increasing, and receiving television broadcasts from neighboring states is also possible in border areas.

 A South Korean professor claimed that the spread of cheap, Chinese-made "portable TVs" (EVD players) in North Korea is making it harder for authorities to crack down on citizens watching South Korean-made videos.

 Uriminzokkiri is a Korean news website that frequently posts propaganda including the United States attack video published in 2013.

 Visual arts

 Historically, graphic design in North Korea was influenced by the Soviet bloc and by Korean tradition.
 It has tended to use a "Korean palette" of bright colours.
-In around 2005, digital design replaced hand-drawn graphics, and the Western influence became stronger.